 Greenbelt real estate guide & listings for sale

-It is relatively serene in Greenbelt, due to the presence of very few pedestrians.
-A lot of locations within the neighbourhood have fairly good access to parks, like Doug Thompson Pathway and Greens Creek Sliding Hill, since they are sparse.
-Still, there are approximately 20 green spaces close by for residents to relax in.
+It is relatively calm in Greenbelt, due to the presence of very few pedestrians.
+It is sometimes hard to get to green spaces in the neighbourhood since they are sparse.
+Still, there are approximately 20 parks nearby for residents to enjoy.

-Around one third of homes in Greenbelt were constructed in the 1960s and 1970s, while many of the remaining buildings were built pre-1960 and in the 1980s.
-The predominant housing types in this area are single detached homes and townhouses.
-Around 85% of the properties in the neighbourhood are occupied by homeowners and 15% are occupied by renters.
-This neighbourhood is primarily composed of three bedroom and four or more bedroom homes.
+About one third of properties in Greenbelt were built between 1960 and 1980, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
+The large proportion of single detached homes in the housing stock of this neighbourhood is an important part of its character.
+About 85% of the dwellings in the neighbourhood are occupied by homeowners whereas the rest are rented.
+This neighbourhood offers mainly three bedroom and four or more bedroom homes.

 Accessing the nearest supermarket on foot is possible for some, but not all, house buyers in Greenbelt.
 There are also approximately 40 restaurants in Greenbelt.
 As far as education is concerned, families may find it very difficult for their schoolchildren to get to high schools and primary schools as pedestrians.
 Moreover, there are only a very small number of daycares and thus they can be a very long walk away.